kimo1m/Information-Engineering-Game-Retake/README.md

 Feel free to contribute to the project by submitting issues or pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

 Contact
-If you have any questions or need further assistance, you can reach out to [Your Name] at [Your Email Address].
+If you have any questions or need further assistance, you can reach out to [Kareem Mohamed] at [kareem.mohamed@student.put.poznan.pl].

 Feel free to adjust any sections as needed, such as updating file paths, build instructions, or contact information.